JasonFengGit/Cohere-Poet/README.md

 # Cohere Poet
-A Poet AI powered by Cohere
+A Poet AI powered by Cohere.com

 # How To Use
 Install Dependencies